RodrigoAnciaes/ETL_Ocaml/README.md

 1. Ensure all input files exist and are in the correct format
 2. Check that you have write permissions for the output locations
 3. Verify that all required OCaml packages are installed
+4. If using GitHub URLs, ensure you have internet connectivity and `curl` is installed